genidma/teatime-accessibility/README.md

 1. Create a virtual environment with access to system packages (if one doesn't already exist)
 2. Install all required dependencies
 3. Create a desktop entry for easy access in the Utilities section of your application menu
+4. Optionally create a desktop shortcut/icon for quick access
-4. Make the launcher script executable
+5. Make the launcher script executable

 The setup script will also prompt you to install system dependencies if needed.